- Goldfish CAN Eat Watermelon (When Prepared Correctly)

 No, goldfish cannot eat watermelon seeds either.

-Watermelon seeds are too hard and difficult for goldfish to digest, and can potentially cause choking or blockages in their digestive system.
+Watermelon seeds are too hard for goldfish to digest, and can potentially cause choking or blockages in their digestive system.

 Closing Thoughts On Is It Safe To Feed Your Goldfish Watermelon